-2. Prophecy about Bethlehem
+2. Fulfilled prophecy about Bethlehem

 Since Mary and Joseph lived in Nazareth, the odds of them being in Bethlehem for Christ’s birth were quite small.
 This was a direct fulfillment of Micah’s prophecy and further proof that the Bible is true.